Yadhavaramanan/Student-Management-System-using-MERN-Stack/README.md

 ---
 ## 📄 License

-this is a personal project for learning and understanding the CRUD Operations.
+This is a personal project for learning and understanding the CRUD Operations.

 ---